DISTA-Net: Dynamic Closely-Spaced Infrared Small Target Unmixing: Experiments

 In terms of model efficiency, DISTA-Net achieves these results with moderate computational costs (2.179M parameters and 35.103G FLOPs), showing better efficiency compared to methods like ACTNet (46.212M, 62.798G) and HAN (64.342M, 0.495T).
-Additionally, DISTA-Net demonstrates superior image quality with the highest PSNR (37.8747) and SSIM (99.79) scores among all compared methods, indicating its excellent capability in preserving image details while performing target localization.
+Additionally, DISTA-Net achieves a leading SSIM score of 0.9887 and a satisfactory PSNR of 38.3825, effectively preserving image details.

 These comprehensive results validate that DISTA-Net achieves an effective balance between computational efficiency, localization accuracy, and reconstruction quality.